 When comparing Saatva vs Tempur-Pedic, it’s important to note that both use high-quality materials.
 That said, when it comes to your choice of material, Saatva offers more variety with all-foam, latex, and cooling graphite-infused foam options.
 (If you sleep hot, also read our best cooling mattress guide.)

 The all-foam option is made with high-density foam for pressure-point relief and contouring, while the buoyant, natural-latex option is made from renewable materials.
 The 3” graphite pad adds another layer with graphite-infused foam.
 All options are wrapped in an organic-cotton cover that is cooling and breathable.
 For more organic options, see our best organic mattress guide.

-With its Tempur-Topper Supreme, Tempur-Pedic uses its proprietary Tempur material, which is durable, breathable and minimizes heat retention.
+With its Tempur-Adapt, Tempur-Pedic uses its proprietary Tempur material, which is durable, breathable and minimizes heat retention.
 Tempur prides itself on this material being unlike “ordinary memory foam – or any other material on Earth”.
 The material was originally created by NASA for use by astronauts to cushion them while they travelled, while back down on Earth Tempur tweaked it for use in mattresses.

 As with the best memory foam mattress, all the materials used across both brands are hypoallergenic.
 So if you suffer from allergies or asthma, then you can sleep well knowing these conditions won’t be triggered by your bedding.

 While the Tempur material is award-winning and an excellent choice if you’re suffering from joint pain, Saatva wins here because it offers a greater range of materials that address a range of sleep issues.
 These include hot sleeping, back pain, and restlessness.

 - Plenty of positive feedback on Tempur-Pedic’s website